JoreyYan/zetadesign/README.md

 Some PDB files (approximately a few dozen) have insert code errors.
 You can choose to drop them or use [pdb-tools](http://www.bonvinlab.org/pdb-tools/) to correct them.
 Our `spilt_dataset.py` also includes the `write_trainandtest` method to output PDB files as JSON.
 Additionally, you can use the `test_insert()` method in `single_chain_split.py` to identify which PDB files have issues.

 We provide several methods in `single_chain_split.py` to write PDB files as pickle files, each with a different amount of extracted features.

 If you want to train the Fix Backbone Design algorithm, we recommend using the `write_fbb_pdb_files_to_pickl` method.
 For training the Repacking algorithm, you can use `write_allatomspdb_files_to_pickl`.
 The length of each training data will be truncated to 256.
 If you are running FBB design or repacking on multiple new PDB files, you can use `write_design_pdb_files_to_pickl` to write them as a single pickle file.
 Please note that this method requires the installation of DSSP tool, which can be installed beforehand from [https://swift.cmbi.umcn.nl/gv/dssp/](https://swift.cmbi.umcn.nl/gv/dssp/).

 If you want to test new sample PDB files, you can place them in the `/demo/` folder.
 After running `single_chain_split.py`, you will obtain the `processed_pdb.pkl` file.

+**Note**: If you run `single_chain_split.py`, you will need to have dssp installed locally, for example, by running `sudo apt-get install dssp`.

 The PDB files used for testing in CASP14/CASP15 mentioned in the paper are located in the CASP14/CASP15 pkl folders.